 During the week of September 16 - 22, 2018, we invite you to join us in recognizing the critical role that forensic science plays in criminal investigations and we give thanks for the dedication of the thousands of forensic professionals who serve our communities nationwide.

-The investigation began after images consistent with child pornography were uploaded to a social media platform.
-A search warrant was executed at the residence and an on-scene forensic exam of all electronic media was completed by members of the State Police Computer Crime Unit.
 Using ADF Digital Evidence Investigator®, investigators discovered images and videos of sexual abuse of an under age child and were able to identify a resident of the household as the suspect.
 Specifically, investigators located thumbcache images that resulted in identifying a female child that was being sexually abused and identified the suspect.

 ADF is helping stop crimes against children by providing law enforcement with the right tools and training to combat internet crimes against children.
 As part of our mission to help fight child exploitation, ADF is a returning sponsor of the Crimes Against Children Conference.
 If you are attending, join ADF Digital Forensic Specialists (Rich Frawley), as he leads a lecture and lab training for participating law enforcement officers: